openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 To make a new dashboard discoverable by Cluster Monitoring, a `ConfigMap` needs to be created in the namespace `openshift-config-managed`, containing a static dashboard definition in Grafana format (JSON).
 The dashboard datasource has to be Cluster Monitoring's Prometheus.

 The Ingress Operator is responsible for creating and reconciling this `ConfigMap`.
 We assume all metrics used in the dashboard are present unconditionally, which allows us to create a static dashboard unconditionally as well.
+The Ingress Operator would embed a static and full json dashboard.
+If the operator detect any change between the deployed dashboard and the embedded one, the deployed dashboard would be replaced totally by the embedded one.
 In the event where conditional display should be introduced later (e.g. an alternative to HAProxy being implemented, resulting is different metrics to display), different approaches can be discussed: the dashboard could be dynamically amended via JSON manipulation; or several dashboards could be embedded and selectively installed.

 The content of the dashboard will be further discussed and refined, including during review and verification.